Article I: Membership and Officers of the Board

 - The Board Chair may suspend the requirement outlined in this Subsection as to any action item brought before the Board.

-D. All items to be included in the agenda must be submitted in writing no later than ten (10) days prior to the Board meeting to the Secretary of the Board, who shall be responsible for preparation and distribution of the Agenda, except as otherwise allowed by Article II, Section 5 of these Bylaws.
+- All items to be included in the agenda must be submitted in writing no later than ten (10) days prior to the Board meeting to the Secretary of the Board, who shall be responsible for preparation and distribution of the agenda, except as otherwise allowed by Article II, Section 5 of these Bylaws.

 - Rules of Procedure.
 Robert’s Rules of Order, latest revised edition, shall govern all meetings of the Board, except where such rules of order are superseded by these Bylaws, Board Policies, or applicable statutes or regulations.

 Article III: Committees of the Board

 - Standing Committees of the Board.
-In addition to an Executive and Governance Committee, the Board will have standing committees to consider matters and address issues in the following areas, including but not limited to: Research, Academic Affairs, Student Affairs, Finance and Administration, Compliance and Audit, Athletics, Infrastructure, Strategic Planning, Government Affairs, and Institutional Advancement.
+In addition to an Executive and Governance Committee, the Board will have standing committees to consider matters and address issues in the following areas, including but not limited to: research, academic affairs, student life, budget, finance, personnel, compliance, audit, intercollegiate athletics, infrastructure, strategic planning, government affairs, institutional advancement, and diversity, equity, and inclusion.
 Through the Committees, Board members explore critical governance issues and communicate with University administration and others who share in the governance of the University.
 Detailed committee charters are set forth in Board Policies.

 No Committee may act on behalf of the Board on matters requiring Board action, except for the Executive and Governance Committee in emergency situations as noted in the Executive and Governance Committee Charter.
 All Committees shall refer such matters to the Board for appropriate action in a regular or special meeting.